c-jimenez/open-ocpp/examples/security_centralsystem/README.md

 # Security Central System example
+## Disclaimer

+The certificate management implemented in this example does not follow the state of the arts recommendations :

+* Secure storage of private keys / authentication credentials
+* No password on private keys
+* ... and surely some more

+The choosen implementation has only be made to have a simple and comprehensive example of how to use **Open OCPP** features.
 ## Description

 This example simulates a central system which uses the messages defined in the security extensions of the standard.